mailtopk/QuizApi/QuizSvc/Readme.md

 ```

 ## Building Project using dotnet
-This will help in debuging application on local machine
+This will help in debugging application on local machine

 * Required Software
     - [Microsoft dotnet core](https://www.microsoft.com/net/core)